 \subsection{First homology group system}

-Contrasting with the situation of \S\ref{subsec:first_cohomology_group_system}, we now study the stable cohomology groups of the mapping class groups $\Gamma_{g,1}$ with twisted coefficient in the first cohomology group of the unit tangent bundle of the surface.
+Contrasting with \S\ref{subsec:first_cohomology_group_system}, we study here the stable cohomology groups of the mapping class groups with twisted coefficient in the first homology group of the unit tangent bundle of the surface.